Rayaan-Damani/linq-tech-intern-assessment/README.md

 - Grafana dashboard configuration
 - Generating realistic sample data

 The hardest part was definitely getting all the pieces to talk to each other properly, especially the Grafana datasource configuration.
-I did some AI and videos to guide me.
+I did use some videos to guide me.
 I hope this is okay, as I am assuming that using these resources in office would be normal and encouraged.
 I hope this also displayed my ability to being a quick learner.

 ## Requirements Met